lsdaybreak/Daybreak-Projects/README.md

 Stuff made by Daybreak from L#

 Welcome !
 My real name is Leon and my my Nickname at Leaguesharp : Daybreak.
-My senpai s : LordZEDith
+My senpai is : LordZEDith